Beerkay/beerkay.github.io/index.md

 ---

 ### Teaching Experience
-* CMPSC 311--System Programming (with Prof. Patrick McDaniel) (Fall 2016)
+* CMPSC 311:System Programming (with Prof. Patrick McDaniel) (Fall 2016)
-* CMPSC 443--Introduction to Computer Security (with Prof. Patrick McDaniel) (Spring 2017)
+* CMPSC 443:Introduction to Computer Security (with Prof. Patrick McDaniel) (Spring 2017)
-* CSE 598--S&P of Machine Learning (with Prof. Patrick McDaniel and Nicolas Papernot) (Fall 2016)
+* CSE 597:Security and Privacy of Machine Learning (with Prof. Patrick McDaniel and Nicolas Papernot) (Fall 2016)
+* CSE 597:Advanced Topics in the Security and Privacy of Machine Learning (with Prof. Patrick McDaniel and Nicolas Papernot) (Spring 2017)

 ### Professional Activities
 * 2018, Program Committee Member for IEEE Symposium on Privacy-Aware Computing (IEEE PAC)